vsaravind007/personal-blog/blog/content/posts/Converting-Ikea-Vindriktning-To-A-Smart-Sensor.md

 ![Tasmota pin mapping](/assets/images/converting-ikea-aqi-sensor/tasmota-pin-mapping.png)

-Once you configure I2C details for the AHT10 sensor, Tasmota will read the sensor as a UV Sensor because of an address conflict, to handle it, you need to tell Tasmota to disable the UV sensor driver & enable the AHTx sensor driver, you can do that by going into the Tasmota Console of the device and running the following commands:
+Once you configure I2C details for the AHT10 sensor, Tasmota will read the sensor as a UV Sensor initially because of an address conflict, to handle it, you need to tell Tasmota to disable the UV sensor driver & enable the AHTx sensor driver, you can do that by going into the Tasmota Console of the device and running the following commands:

 ```
 I2CDriver12 0